New Jersey

 Surgical Treatment:

-- New Jersey ranked 4th (out of the 47 states with available data) with 26.0% of cases undergoing surgery as part of the first course of treatment.
+- New Jersey ranked 3rd (out of 49 states with available data) with 26.2% of cases undergoing surgery as part of the first course of treatment, which is significantly higher than the national rate of 20.7%.

-- Over the last five years, the percent of cases undergoing surgery in New Jersey improved by -9%.
+- Over the last five years, the percent of cases undergoing surgery in New Jersey did not change significantly.

-- New Jersey ranked 29th (out of the 47 states with available data) with 20.7% of cases not receiving any treatment.
+- New Jersey ranked 26th (out of 49 states with available data) with 20.5% of cases not receiving any treatment, which is not significantly different than the national rate of 21.0%.

 - Over the last five years, the percent of cases receiving no treatment in New Jersey did not change significantly.